 In addition to determining the final LCRs for Zones J and K, the NYISO sets the LCR for the combined Zones G, H, I, and J Zones (G-J Locality) which it applies to ICAP Market.
 The NYISO starts the LCR study with the Final IRM established by the NYSRC.
-Appendix DC describes the procedure used by the NYISOICS to align, if necessary, the base case to the Final IRM, in preparation for the LCR Study by the NYISO.
-Adjustments are made to the NYSRC data base if assumptions, such as the load forecast, are updated.
+Appendix C describes the procedure used by the NYISO to align, if necessary, the base case to the Final IRM, in preparation for the LCR Study by the NYISO, Adjustments are made to the NYSRC data base if assumptions, such as the load forecast, are updated.
 ICS shall review and approve this Appendix C analysis to ensure that the 0.1 LOLE criterion is maintained.
-Differences between these databases, if any, are described in an annual NYISO sStudy Report prepared in accordance with NYSRC Reliability Rules A.1 and A.2.]...
-Appendix D describes the procedure used by ICS to align, if necessary, the base case to the Final IRM, in preparation for the LCR Study by the NYISO.
+Differences between these databases, if any, are described in an annual NYISO Study Report prepared in accordance with NYSRC Reliability Rules A.1 and A.2..